JoANeS86/ML-on-Google-Cloud/notes.md

     - Document and data APIs.
     - Conversational AI APIs.

-<ins>Vertex AI</ins>: Unified platform that supports various technologies and tools on Google Cloud to help you build an ML project from end to end.
+<ins>Vertex AI</ins>: Unified platform that supports various technologies and tools on Google Cloud to help you build an ML project from end to end (it simplifies building, deploying, and managing machine learning models at scale).

 <ins>AutoML</ins>: AutoML, which stands for Automated Machine Learning, aims to automate the process to develop and deploy an ML model.